kthyng/python4geosciences/scripts/README.md

 ## Set up student accounts

 1. Download class rosters for all sections into csv files that are put into this directory.
+Call them "undergrads.csv" and "grads.csv", etc.
 1. Generate an undergrad and grad student username listing using `parse_username.py`.
 1. Generate an analogous set of files of passwords using `make_passwd.py`.
 1. Make the user accounts with `make_user_account.sh`.